Asylum and Temporary Protective Status

 - Political opinion

 If your spouse and/or children (under the age of 21 and unmarried) are present with you in the United States, you may include them on your application.
 If they are not, you will have to first be granted Asylum before you can petition to bring your family members to the States.
-After being granted Asylum, you will also be eligible to legally work in the U.S. and work towards a permanent residency status or naturalization.
+Someone granted Asylum will be eligible to legally work in the U.S., establish eligibility for legal permanent residency status, and eventually naturalization.

 If you think you qualify to receive Asylum, you should consult with one of our attorneys right away, as applications for such status must be filed within one year of your entry into the United States.